hOA-DN30 is a one-armed humanized antibody with the following features:

 Treatment with MET inhibitors blocks MET endocytosis, causing a local increase in the number of receptors at the plasma membrane level (green in the 2nd column below).

 Upon inhibitor washout, the receptor is readily re-activated (red in the 3rd column below).
 An adverse event observed frequently in clinical settings after drug discontinuation.

 Notably, treatment with hOA-DN30 antibody that induces shedding of the receptor at the cell surface level (last column below) substantially prevents this rebound (‘Flare’) effect, providing a rationale for combining or alternate mechanistically different types of MET-targeted therapies.

 Cancers respond to target therapy only when the specific oncogenic lesion is identified.
-Novel technologies allowed identification of oncogene lesion by DNA sequencing – in bioptic samples – a panel of suspected oncogenes (Oncocarta) or the entire genome (Next-Generation Sequencing).
+Novel technologies allow identification of oncogene lesion by sequencing DNA extracted from bioptic samples or blood, procedures some how cumbersome and expensive.